sandhya-k/On-boarding-and-Off-boarding-guide/chapter2.md

 - People should be documenting their work as they go, so things don't pile up and forgotten.

-- If you're working on a bigger project, have someone who knows what's going on, so if you fall sick or are out of the office, they can pick up where you left off.
+- If you're working on a bigger project, have someone who knows what's going on.
+If you fall sick or are out of the office, they can pick up where you left off.
 Some people refer to this as the "bus factor" (in other words, document your projects well enough in case you get hit by a bus).

 - If you have a question, write it down.
 When you learn the answer to that question, write that down too.

-- For sources, write down any information that you know about the source or a public records officer, for example, if they can only be reached via phone or if they answer quicker by email.
-This can be helpful for yourself if you forget and for the next person in your position.
+- For sources, write down any information that you know about the source or a public records officer.
+For example, if they can only be reached via phone or if they answer quicker by email.
+This can be helpful for yourself and for the next person in your position.
 I also would recommend writing down any personal information you learn about the person: for example, if they have a dog or children or went on a vacation.
 This can be helpful when you're following up via email or calling them to get information or need to set up an interview.